 Modern planning ideas are used to create a sense of openness and space in this house.

 The original weatherboard facade is kept in the renovation process while a cantilevered rear addition is incorporated into the existing structure.
 The interior walls can help to create a way for a living area and an open-plan kitchen.

 There are also three comfortable bedrooms, a study, and three bathrooms designed with some fun details.

 Just like other projects of Clayton Orszaczky that have unexpected uniqueness, Workers House also has its own uniqueness.
-The fixed screen wraps the whole building with white aluminum slats to give a low-maintenance impact.
+The brand-new residential vinyl fence installation wraps the whole building to give a low-maintenance impact.

 The oversize glass doors behind the screen open up to allow fresh breezes to enter the house.
 The central staircase inside can explain the design detail with white slats that enclose the walkway.

 A company that specializes in portable cottages assisted with this great addition.
 Bunk beds upstairs are notched into the cottage’s roof.
 There is also a crawl space that connects the bedrooms of the children.
 Smartstone Cararra surfaces in the kitchen are paired with custom polyurethane cabinets.